IRFAN2772/Express-yourself/README.md

 # Express-yourself
-/nsteps to run this project
+steps to run this project
-/n1.open app.js
+1.open app.js
-/n2.enter npm i
+2.enter npm i
-/n3.npm i express
+3.npm i express
-/n4.start project by entering node app.js
+4.start project by entering node app.js
-/nthen enter you port to chrome to get the web page
+then enter you port to chrome to get the web page